Last updated Friday, February 16, 2018

 The Federal Affordable Care Act (ACA) also requires employer‐sponsored medical and dental costs to be reported on both the W-2 and 1095 forms.

 Your Form W-2 is usually made available in Workday after the first payday in January.
 Paper forms for active employees will be distributed on the second payday in January.
 Paper forms for separated or inactive employees will be mailed to the home address listed in Workday by the end of January.
 You can access recent Forms W-2 in Workday.

-Form W-2s for years prior to 2017 can be found on UW’s Legacy ESS system.
-For assistance, contact the ISC.
+Form W-2s for years prior to 2017 can be found on UW’s Legacy ESS, accessed via the Personal Information worklet in Workday.

 Explanation of the IRS Form W-2